apollotong/EventRecommendation/README.md

 - Backend: use `Java` to process logic request, and some supports are as below:
    * Built with both relational database and NoSQL database (`MySQL` and `MongoDB`) to support data storage from users and items searched in TicketMaster API
    * Design **content-based recommendation algorithm** for event recommendation
-- Deploy website server on `Amazon EC2`: [Event Recommendation System](http://52.24.237.51/EventRecommend/)
+- Deploy website server on `Amazon EC2`:
 - Analyze website traffic both online and offline with ELK (`ElasticSearch`, `Logstash` and `Kibana`) and `MapReduce` in MongoDB

 ## Infrastructure Design